benjaminbhollon/see-with-eyes-closed/src/policies/terms.md

 ---

 ### License
 All content on this website, unless specified otherwise, is released under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 You may use it for any purpose you wish as long as you give me, Benjamin Hollon, **appropriate credit** as the author.
 In most cases, this means crediting me as author and linking back to the original resource.
-You also must share it under the same license (CC BY-SA 4.0).
+If you make changes you also must share them under the same license (CC BY-SA 4.0).

 The code is Free Software under [GPL-3.0](https://github.com/benjaminbhollon/see-with-eyes-closed/blob/main/LICENSE), and may be reused or adapted under those terms.
 You are also very welcome to [contribute code on Github](https://github.com/benjaminbhollon/see-with-eyes-closed).